chenasraf/tbl/README.md

 Harry       Osborn     No
 ```

+## Installation

+Currently you can build this program from source.

+For an easy installation:

+- Clone this repository: `git clone https://github.com/chenasraf/tblf --depth=1`
+- To build: `make build`
+- To install: `make install` - will put the binary in `/usr/local/bin`
+- To install at a custom location: `cp target/release/tblf /path/to/dir`

 ## How to use

 Either pass a string as the first argument, or pipe a string into it.